LuanTMoura/LuanTMoura/README.md

 # Hello, my name is Luan! 👋
-I'm a Java Fullstack Developer with extensive baggage in programming stuff in general.
+I'm a Java Fullstack Developer, and I'm constructing extensive baggage in programming stuff overall.
 As a good programmer, I'm looking for new horizons to grow up with my skills and learn more during the journey, day by day.

 ## Social Media
 ![Linkedin (https://www.linkedin.com/in/luan-tobias/)](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)